 Top 5 Reasons for Pulling Over

-Common sense gets lost in many stressful situations, so from all of us here at Mr. B's Paint & Body, Inc., in NM, is our list of the top five reasons why you should pull your vehicle over.
-In Albuquerque and throughout the state of NM, we see car accidents and other mishaps on the road that could have been prevented by simply pulling over at the right time.
+Common sense gets lost in many stressful situations, so from all of us here at Rocco's Collision Center - Snyder, in PA, is our list of the top five reasons why you should pull your vehicle over.
+In Philadelphia and throughout the state of PA, we see car accidents and other mishaps on the road that could have been prevented by simply pulling over at the right time.
 We are not including some of the more obvious reasons for pulling over, such as being pulled over by police, driver fatigue and other distractions; today we're focusing on several other instances.

 1 Medical Emergency